 From 9 months: eye contact combines with pointing and vocalisation to show – joint attention

-From 9 months: social games such as peek-a-boo
+From the age of 9 months: social games such as peek-a-boo

 |Mostly similar social smile and communicative and emotional cues are present up to 6 months.

-Infant with autism is less likely to pint or show at 12 months
+An infant with autism is less likely to point or show at 12 months

 Limited switching of eye contact between person to person or person-object-person (gaze alternation) at 14 months.